Advice to Young People, The Lies I Tell Myself¶

 I think too many people reading this are mostly pursuing intellectual activities, but I'm mostly gonna focus on using analogies of personal physical fitness to describe how I think about this kind of stuff.

-In the beginning, you're gonna have a noob gains, just an act of practicing is going to be enough to make improvements.
-You're gonna be so weak and out of shape that if you wait, it's gonna be cardio, and if you run, you're gonna get stronger.
+In the beginning, you're gonna have noob gains, just an act of practicing is going to be enough to make improvements.
+You're gonna be so weak and out of shape that if you walk, it's gonna be cardio, and if you run, you're gonna get stronger.
 And it's gonna be months or years of seeing progress just by showing up every day and doing anything.
 You're just gonna be making progress.
 Maybe you're also "gifted" and so things come easier to you, but there's gonna be a time when things change.

 Cost of Being a Champion¶